Skip to Main Content

 2. The home assessment did not address the physical layout of the home, surfaces to be traversed and/or obstacles.

-3. The medical record documentation does not indicate the beneficiary's mobility limitation cannot be sufficiently and safely resolved using an appropriately fitted cane or walker.
+3. The medical record documentation does not indicate the beneficiary's mobility limitation cannot be sufficiently and safely resolved by the use of an appropriately fitted cane or walker.

 4. Neither the medical records nor supplier documentation included a home assessment.